Introducing our Trustees

 I am committed to making sure that all children growing up in the North of England have the same if not better outcomes at school than the rest of the country.
 We need raise our ambition and this is the way we pay tribute to those before us.
 We innovated and created global industries in the North, and we can unlock that ambition again.

 Mark Heffernan is the CEO of Alwyne Management.
 He was previously a proprietary trader at Goldman Sachs and the Tudor Investment Corporation, and he ran Sotoha Trading LP from 2003 to 2004.
 Mark is a co-founder of SHINE.

 Since inception SHINE has been dedicated to helping children from disadvantaged backgrounds.
 This is a topic close to my heart and I am proud to be able to assist in these efforts.
 In this country there is so much human potential that is being wasted.
 On a personal and national level that is a tragedy that must be addressed.

-Sarah Loftus is the Engineering Director (Digital) at Unilever.
-She was previously the Head of Strategy and Architecture at Seadrill in Liverpool.
+Sarah Loftus is Technical Innovation Lead at Microsoft Consulting.
+She was previously Engineering Director (Digital) at Unilever and Head of Strategy and Architecture at Seadrill in Liverpool.
 Sarah has been a Trustee of SHINE since 2018.